Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 using the provided data, while the inference phase involves applying this model to new, previously unseen, data.
 More specifically:
-* For our unsupervised learning example, the training phase is the one where we cluster the players into the two groups, while the inference phase is when we assign a new player to one of the two clusters.
+* For our unsupervised learning example, the training phase learns the optimal two clusters based on the data describing existing players, while the inference phase assigns a new player to one of these two clusters.
-* For our supervised learning example, the training phase is when the mapping from player attributes to player label (whether they churned or not) is learned, and the inference phase is when that learned mapping is used to predict whether a new player will churn or not.
+* For our supervised learning example, the training phase learns the mapping from player attributes to player label (whether they churned or not), and the inference phase predicts whether a new player will churn or not based on that learned mapping.
-* For our reinforcement learning example, the training phase is when the policy is learned and the inference phase is when the agent starts interacting in the wild using its learned policy.
+* For our reinforcement learning example, the training phase learns the optimal policy through guided trials, and in the inference phase, the agent observes and tales actions in the wild using its learned policy.

 To briefly summarize: all three classes of algorithms involve training and inference phases in addition to attribute and model selections.
 What